-Nerve disturbances in dentistry may have different reasons, caused by underlying dental disease, by the dental procedure, but also by direct adverse events of dental local anaesthetics.
-With an observation frequency of one event per 10 million of sold cartridges the risk of such disturbances is low.
+Nerve disturbances in dentistry may have different reasons, caused by underlying dental disease, by dental procedure, but also by direct adverse events of dental local anaesthetics.
+With an observation frequency of one event per 10 millions of sold carpules the risk of such disturbances is low.
 In the data compilation given above the most frequently reported nerve disturbance in clinical studies was oral hypoaesthesia (mainly lip numbness).
-It should be taken into account that the high number of oral hypoaesthesia reported in clinical studies may reflect only an individually increased duration of action of Xylestesin-A. During postmarketing surveillance, cases of facial palsy, hypoaesthesia facial and different adverse events affecting the eye (e.g. diplopia, accommodation disturbances) were identified indicating possibly anaesthesia related nerve disturbances.
+It should be taken into account that the high number of oral hypoaesthesia reported in clinical studies may reflect only an individually increased duration of action of Xylestesin-A. During postmarketing surveillance, cases of facial palsy, hypoaesthesia facial and different adverse eye events (e.g. diplopia, accommodation disturbances) were identified indicating possibly anaesthesia related nerve disturbances.
 All of these adverse events were reversible.